ehovers10/dci/_includes/footnotes/kitioi.md

     They are also similar to suppositions in that they seem to be less than fully committal on the part of the speaker.
 Assertion is generally associated with a commitment that it generates for the speaker.
 This commitment involves some evidential relation between the asserter and the information conveyed, though it is controversial just what relation it is.
 But whatever the relation amounts to, it seems clear that we sometimes offer contributions to discourse that go beyond the evidence we have available.
 And we do this not just as a means of flouting the rules of discourse, but frequently in order to respect the project of the communicative exchange.

 [^connection]:
-    Jonathan Schaffer {% include appendices/ref.html id="schaffer2005" o="" %} also explores of the nature of knowledge in terms of its connection to inquiry, though his development of the nature of inquiry differs from that in the text.
+    Jonathan Schaffer {% cite schaffer2005 | noname %} also explores of the nature of knowledge in terms of its connection to inquiry, though his development of the nature of inquiry differs from that in the text.

 [^command]:
     Sometimes added to this list of contribution types is the *command*, which proposes a non-linguistic demand upon a participant in the inquiry.
 The appropriate response to such a contribution is to make the world such that the demand is met (or to reject the demand itself).